-‘Anywhere Road’ is a project about life on one of the very many peri-urban semi-detached housing estates of upwardly mobile residents.
+‘Anywhere Road’ brings together three documentary photography and video explorations of life on the street where I have lived since 1984 – one of the very many peri-urban semi-detached housing estates of upwardly mobile residents in UK.

 I moved to our current house in 1984 when the area was one of the cheapest in Cambridge because of poor infrastructure, large council house population and distance from the centre of Cambridge.